FAQ

 Working with Mason is designed to make response letters more consistent in style, tone, and code citations.
 Reviewers still control the final wording, but they start from a shared AI-drafted structure instead of separate blank documents.

 Yes.
-Mason AI offers a free trial for trying the tool, including autocomplete comments, up to four plans per month, embedded code book access, and email support.
+Mason AI offers a free trial for trying the tool, including autocomplete comments, up to four plans per month, fire and life safety checks, and email support.

 Mason AI supports Word export, and enterprise plans can support exports into a jurisdiction's preferred format.